KranberryKin/fs-journal/src/reflections/wk9/quiz9.md

 **7.** In Scrum/Agile what is the DoD?
 <!-- enter you answer in the space below -->
 ```
+DoD is the definition of done, the way agile and scrum get to done state.
+Is their unique definition, and strategy to get there.
 ```
 **8.** Give two examples of a user story:
 <!-- enter you answer in the space below -->